Matcha Recipes

 Pro Tips

-• Don’t use boiling water or the matcha will taste bitter
+• Don’t use boiling water or your matcha can taste bitter

-• Swap lavender syrup with vanilla or honey
+• Swap lavender syrup with vanilla for a different flavor

 Make Ahead Tips